Reduce the distance dependence of shifted potentials for free energies if possible

 The implementation issues of the new potential modifiers + free energies in #1463 were resolved, but there appears to be underlying algorithmic issues with shifted cutoffs, which still have moderate distance dependence (see the data in #1463).
 Researchers at D. E. Shaw appear to have found similar issues.

 In the meantime, I would recommend that potential-switch be used for free energy calculations rather than potential-shift.

-#1 Updated by Erik Lindahl over 5 years ago
+#1 Updated by Erik Lindahl almost 6 years ago

 The problem with switch is that it is more expensive to compute compared to just adding the shift constant, and the force impulse close to the cutoff might do bad things to dynamics in systems where we are sampling-limited.
 This gets even worse if one selects different switch settings (either rswitch or cutoff) for electrostatics and Van der Waals interactions - then we're literally doubling the cost compared to shift again.